cortex-js/cortexjs.io/docs/compute-engine/87-reference-functions.md

 Create an
 [anonymous function](https://en.wikipedia.org/wiki/Anonymous_function), also
-called **lambda expression**.
+called a **function literal**.

-The `arg-n` arguments are identifiers of the bound variables (parameters) of the anonymous function.
+The `arg-n` arguments are identifiers of the bound variables (parameters) of the function literal.

 :::info[Note]
-All the arguments have the `Hold` attribute set, so they are not evaluated when the function is created.
+The `Function` operator has the `lazy` flag set to `true`, which means that neither the body nor the parameters are evaluated until the function is applied to some arguments.
 :::

-The _body_ is a `MathJSON` expression that is evaluated when the function is applied to some arguments.
+The _body_ is an expression that is evaluated when the function is applied to some arguments.

 **To apply some arguments to a function expression**, use `["Apply"]`.